viking1123/RTOS-1/VOIP_Encryption_Project/Readme.md

 ## **Gaps in Implementation**

-Echo is audible when communicating
+Echo is audible when communicating.
+Some delay is observed, probably due to encryption.

 ## **Challenges**